The Dead Collector: I dunno, must be a king.

 - Peter Jackson's The Lord of the Rings films subtly obey this trope.

-- Gandalf the White's whiter-than-white robes but his case is justified and even then the edges that touch the ground are dirty; as Gandalf, as the Grey Pilgrim he is quite disheveled and wayworn.
+- Gandalf the White's whiter-than-white robes but his case is justified and even then the edges that touch the ground are dirty; as Gandalf the Grey Pilgrim he is quite disheveled and wayworn.

 - As an elf, Legolas is always far better and cleaner looking than the men.
-However, when a lot of other elves show up at Helm's Deep, Legolas notably looks a lot worse than them.
+However, when a lot of other elves show up at Helm's Deep in The Two Towers, Legolas notably looks a lot worse than them.

 - Every Western prior to Spaghetti; The Hero was always immaculate and wore a dust-free white hat across the desert.
 No longer used in any Western made after Savage Guns.